This post contain affiliate links. That means if you make a purchase, I receive a small commission at no extra cost to you!

-Can we all agree that prepping for a move is the worst?
-Maybe you’re excited to leave your current neighborhood.
+Moving’s not all bad!
+Maybe you’re excited to leave your current neighborhood for a better one.
 Or maybe you’re excited to upgrade your space because you’re drowning in toys.
 (Raising my hand over here!)
-Maybe you’re excited for better schools for kids.
+Maybe you’re excited for better schools for your kids.
 But actually moving?
 The packing tape, and bubble wrap, and trying to convince friends to help?

 So how can you plan your move to minimize the amount of stress it can create?
 Follow these easy steps.